zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

-<a name="custom-domains-consumption-example"></a>
+<a name="domain-based-configuration-sample-configuration"></a>
-## Consumption example
+## Sample configuration

-The following three examples demonstrate how to
+The following three examples demonstrate how to use the settings that are associated with custom domains.

-* Consumption example
+* Consuming example

     ```cs
     [ImportingConstructor]